Apochrosi/Modding-Requests/README.md

 There was one mod where I made a custom ascension path where your species ended up both Psionic and Cybernetic, what I wanted was to have one Psibernetic trait listed on the species instead of those two at the same time.
 The problem is that by introducing a new trait and replacing those two I would have to go back throughout the rest of the game files and edit them to now effect the new trait.

-By instead having a Psibernetic species still having both the Psionic and Cybernetic traits in the code, files that deal with events related to psionic species or cybernetic species will need minimal if any code changes.
+By instead having a Psibernetic species still having both the Psionic and Cybernetic traits in the code, files that deal with events related to psionic species or cybernetic species will need minimal if any changes to their code.